Lovers of turquoise seashores, sunshine, and history will find a thousand and one things to do in Croatia.

 Find a Private Bit of Paradise on the Island of Solta

 The small island of Solta is a short 50 minute ferry ride from Split, but it might as well be another world.
-Gone are the crowds of tourists you are likely encountering if visiting in the summer.
+Gone are the crowds of tourists you are likely to encounter if visiting in the summer.
 Gone is the hustle and bustle of commerce, tourism, and daily life.
 Solta is tiny, quiet, and beautiful.

 We visited this island twice for swimming and relaxing in the sparkling blue waters of a secluded cove.
 Pack a lunch, some brews, water, sunscreen and snacks and go find your own private cove.